Priorities of Curry County Cultural Coalition

 Example: 2011 grants were awarded in Port Orford for storyteller and OMSI traveling science fair and to Curry County Fair for parrot show.

-In December 2017 the Curry County Cultural Coalition (CCCC) awarded grants totaling $8,320 to eleven organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural (OCT) and the CCCC.
+In December 2017 the Curry County Cultural Coalition (CCCC) awarded grants totaling $8,320 to eleven organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural Trust (OCT) and the CCCC.

 - Brookings Area Council for the Arts for its American Music Festival Concerts in the Park series at Azalea Park, Brookings. $750